 Step #1: Get the Right Coffee Brewing Ratio

-Before making coffee, it is important to get the right coffee brewing ratio.
+Before making coffee, it is important to get the right coffee water brewing ratio.
 The coffee-to-water ratio is probably one of the most important factors that one has to consider.
 Most people are left dangling on the idea of how much coffee with water needs to be used.
 Since there are many brewing methods available in the market (drip machine brewing, French press, pour over brewing methods, brew without machine etc.), there is no perfect brewing ratio which is deemed as 100% suitable for all.
 However, there is a near-perfect coffee brewing ratio:

 For 16ml of water, 1g of coffee or 55-60g coffee for 1 liter of water – a brew ratio of 1:16.